matrixgpt/matrix-chatgpt-bot/README.md

 4) Log into your bot account (e.g. via Element) and log out of all sessions
 5) Verify the correctness of your `env` file and then run the bot setup again (e.g. via `docker-compose up` if you use docker-compose).

-## I just want to chat with the bot and don't want to deal with encryption problems
+## I want to chat with the bot without dealing with encryption problems
 - Set `MATRIX_ENCRYPTION=false` in your env-file and restart the bot.
 If it previously was running with encryption switched on, you need to create a new room with the bot as encryption can't be switched off once it was activated.

-## I'm getting a "{ errcode: 'M_NOT_FOUND', error: 'Event not found.' }" in my log files, do I need to worry?
+## I get "{ errcode: 'M_NOT_FOUND', error: 'Event not found.' }"
 - So far, its not known to cause issues, you can safely ignore it.

-## What to do if I get a TimeoutError, e.g. "TimeoutError: Navigation timeout of 30000 ms exceeded"?
-This can happen if your bot can't reach the openai server.

-- Make sure that your machine can reach the internet (e.g. using curl: `curl -I www.google.com` should give you a useful output (not "Could not resolve host")
-- When using docker, you first need to get inside the container via `docker exec -it matrix-chatgpt-bot bash` and get the curl package `apt-get update && apt install -y curl`).
-You can then run the command from within the container.
-- Verify that you are using a google account and 2FA is **NOT** activated.

-## ChatGPT is at capacity right now?
-There are multiple ways out there on what to do, so see this just as some ideas
-- If you can't login via website, try clearing your browser cache by pressing "shift" and reload the OpenAI page https://chat.openai.com
-- If your bot can't connect, just be a bit patient, it typically does not take long until it's back

 ## How do I know that the bot is running succesfully?
 Once the bot has started succesfully, it will output the following information to your console.